HamburgChimps/apple-notes-liberator/README.md

 # Apple Notes Liberator

 Free your Apple Notes data from Notes.app.
-Currently extracts Note folders, titles, text, tables, and links.
-Support for extracting more data is planned.

 ## Credit where credit is due